 - 9Cr18MoV = Low-cost, high corrosion resistance stainless steel should be 58 HRC

-When you search on AliExpress you will see that the above list is the most used material for the Chinese knives.
+When you search on AliExpress, you will see that the above list is the most used Chinese knives material.

 Chinese branded VG10 Japanese Chef’s knives made in China